the-draupnir-project/draupnir-documentation/docs/contributing/vision.md

 Collaboration around a shared vision builds strong, supportive communities and enables more diverse, reasoned decision-making.
 Which is critical in the context of safety development in an open ecosystem.

+[^no-plan]:
+    And there is no other organisation with a vision or plan for open community management that you can read in the same detail as this one.